cityjson/cjval/README.md

 [![crates.io](https://img.shields.io/crates/v/cjval.svg)](https://crates.io/crates/cjval)
 [![GitHub license](https://img.shields.io/github/license/cityjson/cjval)](https://github.com/cityjson/cjval/blob/main/LICENSE)

-A Rust library and binaries to validate the syntax of CityJSON objects (CityJSON + [CityJSONSeq](https://www.cityjson.org/cityjsonseq)).
+A Rust library and command-line tools to validate the syntax of CityJSON objects (CityJSON + [CityJSONSeq](https://www.cityjson.org/cityjsonseq)).

-It validates against the [CityJSON schemas](https://www.cityjson.org/schemas) and additional functions have been implemented (because these checks cannot be expressed with [JSON Schemas](https://json-schema.org/)).
+It validates against the [CityJSON schemas](https://www.cityjson.org/schemas) and includes additional validation functions that cannot be expressed with [JSON Schemas](https://json-schema.org/).

 The following error checks are performed:

   1. *JSON syntax*: is it a valid JSON object?
   1. *CityJSON schemas*: validation against the schemas (CityJSON v1.0 + v1.1 + v2.0)
   1. *Extension schemas*: validate against the extra schemas if there's an [Extension](https://www.cityjson.org/extensions/) (those are automatically fetched from a URL)
-  1. *parents_children_consistency*: if a City Object references another in its `"children"`, this ensures that the child exists.
-And that the child has the parent in its `"parents"`
+  1. *parents_children_consistency*: if a City Object references another in its `"children"`, this ensures that the child exists and that the child has the parent in its `"parents"`
   1. *wrong_vertex_index*: checks if all vertex indices exist in the list of vertices
   1. *semantics_array*: checks if the arrays for the semantics in the geometries have the same shape as that of the geometry and if the values are consistent
   1. *textures*: checks if the texture arrays are coherent (if the referenced vertices exist and if the texture exists)
   1. *materials*: checks if the arrays for the materials are coherent with the geometry objects and if the material exists

-It also verifies the following, these are not errors but warnings since the file is still considered valid and usable, but they can make the file larger and some parsers might not understand all the properties:
+It also verifies the following; these are not errors but warnings since the file is still considered valid and usable.
+However, they can make the file larger, and some parsers might not understand all the properties:

-  1. *extra_root_properties*: if CityJSON has extra root properties, these should be documented in an Extension.
-If not this warning is returned
+  1. *extra_root_properties*: if a CityJSON file contains extra root properties, these should be documented in an Extension.
+If not, this warning is returned
   1. *duplicate_vertices*: duplicated vertices in `"vertices"` are allowed, but they take up space and reduce the explicit topological relationships in the file.
-If there are any, [cjio](https://github.com/cityjson/cjio) has the operator `clean` to fix this automatically.
+If found, the [`cjio`](https://github.com/cityjson/cjio) tool's `clean` operator can fix this automatically
-  1. *unused_vertices*: vertices that are not referenced in the file, they take extra space.
-If there are any, [cjio](https://github.com/cityjson/cjio) has the operator `clean` to fix this automatically.
+  1. *unused_vertices*: vertices that are not referenced in the file take up extra space.
+If found, the [`cjio`](https://github.com/cityjson/cjio) tool's `clean` operator can fix this automatically

-## A Rust library + 2 binaries
+## A Rust library + two binaries

-`cjval` is a Rust library, and has 2 different binaries:
+`cjval` is a Rust library and includes two command-line binaries:

   1. `cjval` to validate a CityJSON file or a CityJSONSeq stream (it downloads Extensions automatically if the file contains any)
   2. `cjvalext` to validate a [CityJSON Extension file](https://www.cityjson.org/specs/#the-extension-file)